 At the auditions that take place every year in over twenty-five European cities, an international jury selects candidates from an average of 2,500 applicants.
-Prominent orchestra musicians are members of the jury and are also responsible for the preparation of the repertoire within the individual sections of the Orchestra during the rehearsal periods.
+Prominent orchestra musicians are members of this jury and also responsible for the preparation of the repertory in the individual sections during the rehearsal periods of the Orchestra.

-The GMJO has been a regular guest at the most prestigious concert halls and festivals for many years, such as the Musikverein in Vienna, the Concertgebouw in Amsterdam, the Suntory Hall in Tokyo, the Mozarteum Argentino in Buenos Aires, the Salzburg Festival and the Salzburg Easter Festival, the Edinburgh Festival, the BBC Proms, the Semperoper Dresden and the Lucerne Festival.
+The GMJO has been a regular guest at the most prestigious concert halls and festivals for many years, such as the Musikverein in Vienna, the Concertgebouw in Amsterdam, the Suntory Hall in Tokyo, the Mozarteum Argentino in Buenos Aires, the Salzburg Easter Festival, the Edinburgh Festival, the BBC Proms, the Semperoper in Dresden and the Lucerne Festival.
 Since its founding years, the GMJO has a close collaboration with the Salzburg Festival.

 Many former players from the GMJO are now members of leading European orchestras, some of them in principal positions.
-In 2012 an intensive partnership with the renowned Staatskapelle Dresden was announced, including concerts and projects involving members of both orchestras.
+In 2012 an intensive partnership with the Dresden Staatskapelle was announced, which includes concerts and projects involving members of both orchestras.